-Have your seen garden dish flowers in yards, shops, and craft fairs?
+Have you seen glass garden dish flowers in yards, shops, and craft fairs?
 This DIY tutorial will show you how to make them yourself by recycling glass dishes.
-This project is extremely easy to do and makes wonderful garden art projects.
+This project is extremely easy to make and makes wonderful garden art projects.

-To make garden dish art collect inexpensive dishes and plates from yard sales, flea markets, thrift shops or search your own cupboards to see if you have any unused items.
+To make garden glass plate flowers, collect inexpensive dishes and plates from yard sales, flea markets, thrift shops or search your own cupboards to see if you have any unused items.
 Then, it is time to recycle these dishes into beautiful glass plate flowers.
 For more dish upcycling, visit our DIY Dish and Glass Recycling page.

 Watch this video and read on to learn how to recycle dishes and glassware into glass flowers for the garden.

 Do you want other ideas for recycling and upcycling using other materials?
 Our Green Crafts, Going Green page has lots of craft ideas using all types of items.
-Turn trash in treasures!
+Turn trash into treasures!

 - E6000 Glue

 A list of other supplies you can use to attach the stem and for the stem is at the end of this article.

 These glass dish garden flowers are arranged with the larger dishes in the back and smaller dishes on top.
 The larger dishes resemble the petals of the flowers and the smaller dishes resemble the centers of the flowers.

 STEP 1: GATHER Glassware